‘We must get to the truth’: Pelosi announces 9/11-style commission to probe Capitol attack

 - Oops!Something went wrong.Please try again later.

-Congress will form a 9/11-style commission to “get to the truth” of how far-right attackers were able to storm the U.S. Capitol last month, House Speaker Nancy Pelosi announced Monday, ensuring continued scrutiny over former President Donald Trump’s role in the deadly riot despite his impeachment trial acquittal.
+Congress will form a 9/11-style commission to investigate how far-right attackers were able to storm the U.S. Capitol last month, House Speaker Nancy Pelosi announced Monday, ensuring continued scrutiny over former President Donald Trump’s role in the deadly insurrection despite his impeachment acquittal.

-In a letter to Democratic colleagues, Pelosi, D-Calif., said the establishment of an independent commission is warranted because many questions remain about the Jan.
-6 tragedy despite Trump’s Senate impeachment trial and a security review of the Capitol attack undertaken by retired Army Lt.
-Gen. Russel Honoré.
+In a letter to Democratic colleagues, Pelosi, D-Calif., said the establishment of an independent commission is warranted because many questions remain unanswered about the Jan.
+6 tragedy, including how much Trump knew about premeditated plots for the invasion.

-“It is clear from his findings and from the impeachment trial that we must get to the truth of how this happened,” Pelosi wrote.
-“To protect our security, our security, our security, our next step will be to establish an outside, independent 9/11-type commission to ‘investigate and report on the facts and causes relating to the January 6, 2021 domestic terrorist attack upon the United States Capitol Complex.’”
+“We must get to the truth of how this happened,” Pelosi wrote.
+“To protect our security, our security, our security, our next step will be to establish an outside, independent 9/11-type commission to investigate and report on the facts and causes relating to the January 6, 2021, domestic terrorist attack upon the United States Capitol.”

+Pelosi hinted that the commission will focus on internal security protocols at the Capitol as well as any Trump actions “relating to the interference with the peaceful transfer of power.”
+The commission is likely to be granted power to subpoena testimony and other evidence.

-Pelosi’s announcement came in response to bipartisan calls for a Capitol attack commission, similar to the one Congress launched in the wake of the Sept.
-11, 2001, terrorist attacks.
+Since Trump’s acquittal on Saturday, lawmakers from both sides of the aisle have called for a Capitol attack commission, similar to the one Congress launched in the wake of the Sept.
+11, 2001, terrorist attacks on the World Trade Center in Manhattan.

 “There should be a complete investigation about what happened,” said Louisiana Sen. Bill Cassidy, one of seven Republican senators who voted to convict Trump during his trial Saturday.
 “What was known, who knew it and when they knew, all that, because that builds the basis so this never happens again.”

-Sen. Chris Coons, a Delaware Democrat and close ally of President Joe Biden, agreed that Americans still don’t know the whole truth about what happened, who is responsible and how it could have been prevented.
+Sen. Chris Coons, D-Del., a close ally of President Joe Biden, agreed Americans still don’t know the whole truth about what happened, who is responsible and how it could have been prevented.

 “There’s still more evidence that the American people need and deserve to hear,” Coons said.
 “And that we lay bare the record of just how responsible and how abjectly violating of his constitutional oath President Trump really was.”

+In addition to questions about Trump’s knowledge, Democrats have called for a deep dive into who funded the extremist groups that executed the Jan.
+6 assault.

-Investigations into the riot were already planned, with Senate hearings scheduled later this month in the Senate Rules Committee.
+Inquiries into the riot were already planned, with hearings scheduled later this month in the Senate Rules Committee.

+Retired Army Lt.
+Gen. Russell Honoré has also been conducting a security review of the Capitol complex on Pelosi’s orders.

+Pelosi said in her letter that Honoré's probe has already made clear Congress needs to allocate more funding for security efforts at the Capitol.

-Trump loyalists in Congress will likely resist the creation of a commission.
-Some on the right have already floated the idea that such a commission should also look at last summer’s racial justice protests.
+Right-wing lawmakers on Capitol Hill have already floated the pro-Trump talking point that such a commission should also look at last summer’s racial justice protests.

-Cassidy was quickly censured by his state’s Republican Party for voting to convict Trump but still believes more Republicans would support his position if they knew all the facts about the riots and Trump’s role in inciting the attack.
+But Cassidy said he’s confident his fellow Republicans will support beefed-up scrutiny as more details about the riot spill out.

 “More folks will move to where I was,” Cassidy said.

-Even Republican Sen. Lindsey Graham of South Carolina, an ardent support of Trump who voted for acquittal, acknowledged that the ex-president’s words and actions contributed to the violent insurrection that killed five people, including a police officer, and disrupted lawmakers’ certification of Biden’s White House victory.
+Even Sen. Lindsey Graham, R-S.C., an ardent Trump supporter who voted for acquittal, acknowledged the former president’s words and actions contributed to the violent insurrection.

 “His behavior after the election was over the top,” Graham said.
 “We need a 9/11 commission to find out what happened and make sure it never happens again.”

-The Senate voted 57-43 to convict Trump, a tally that fell 10 votes short of the two-thirds needed to convict.
+The Senate voted 57-43 on Saturday to hold Trump responsible for inciting the riot, falling 10 votes short of the two-thirds needed to convict.

-But the support of seven Republicans — and Senate Minority Leader Mitch McConnell’s blistering rebuke of Trump after the acquittal vote — suggests there’s enough bipartisan appetite for an inquiry that could likely shed more light on Trump’s actions before, during and after the Jan.
+But the support of seven Republicans — and a blistering rebuke of Trump from Senate Minority Leader Mitch McConnell, R-Ky. — suggests there’s enough bipartisan appetite for a commission that could likely shed more light on Trump’s actions before, during and after the Jan.
 6 attack.